codsen/codsen/packages/string-range-expander/readme.md

 ### API - Function's Output

 The output is an array of two indexes, the new "from" and new "to".
+For example, `[12, 14]`.

 ## Contributing